Christ in Nehemiah

 Open the chapter → - Nehemiah 13Curated

-Nehemiah 13 closes the book not in triumph but in the unending labour of reform, and the New Testament reaches past that labour to the One who answers it.
+Nehemiah 13 closes the book in the unending labour of reform, and the New Testament reaches past that labour to the One who answers it.
 When Nehemiah finds that Eliashib has lodged Tobiah the Ammonite in a chamber of the temple, he acts with a holy violence: it grieved me sore: therefore I cast forth all the household stuff to Tobiah out of the chamber (v.
 8), and they cleansed the chambers (v.
 9), restoring the vessels and the offerings.
-That zeal for a…
+That zeal for a defiled house is t…

 Open the chapter →